 To find the best way to procure the goods or services in this category,

 please answer each of the following questions by clicking [yes] or [no].

 Contact Facilities Planning & Management's (FP&M's) Architectural and Engineering Services Office, who will coordinate the acquisition and handle appropriate approvals.
 Do not prepare a PSCA.

 Is the Contractor an employee of a Regent Institution or other state agency? or do they own 5% or more of the Contractor's corporate stock or are partners in the Contractor's firm?

-Do not proceed with Professional Services Contractual Agreement (PSA), as this relationship constitutes a UPM 3.1(3) Conflict of Interest.
-Contact Purchasing - All procurements or commitments involving a conflict of interest vendor, regardless of the cost, are to be handled by the Purchasing Department.
+Do not proceed with Professional Services Contractual Agreement (PSCA), as this relationship constitutes a UPM 3.1(3) Conflict of Interest.
+Contact Procurement Services - All procurements or commitments involving a conflict of interest supplier, regardless of the cost, are to be handled by Procurement Services.

 Is the total project cost anticipated to exceed $50,000 (including fee, compensation, travel, lodging, etc.)?

 Projects in excess of $50,000 will require a competitive selection process be conducted, unless a legitimate and documented sole source exists.
-Contact Procurement Services to discuss your requirements and forward a web requisition to initiate the competitive selection process.
-Any sole soruce for professional services will need to be approved by the COO fo the Board of Regents.
+Contact Procurement Services to initiate the competitive selection process.
+Any sole source for professional services will need to be approved by the COO fo the Board of Regents.